bssrdev/wilderhood/_posts/2015-04-24-Blackbucks.markdown

 ---

 <p>
-<a href="http://www.wilderhood.com/destination/Tal%20Chappar"> Tal Chhapar</a>,  located at Churu District of Rajasthan, is a grassland situated on the fringe of great Indian Desert.
+<a href="http://www.wilderhood.com/destination/Tal%20Chappar" target="_blank">Tal Chhapar</a>,  located at Churu District of Rajasthan, is a grassland situated on the fringe of great Indian Desert.
 This was once a private hunting area of erstwhile Maharaja of Bikaner.
 Blackbucks were introduced at Tal Chhapar in 1920.
 </p>

 <p>